Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles: Introduction

+We overcome this problem by introducing two statistical ensembles: the \emph{$G$-semilocal Gibbs ensemble} and the \emph{$G$-semilocal generalised Gibbs ensemble}, which live in an extension of the theory, characterised by the symmetry $G$.
+While from a purely mathematical point of view they could be considered as a special instance of a generalised Gibbs ensemble built out of so-called pseudolocal conservation laws~\cite{Doyon2017Thermalization}, they stand out for their exotic physical properties.
+In particular, they are able to capture string order in the setting of quantum quench protocols, where it is typically absent.
 Purely for the sake of simplicity, we focus on the commonest symmetry in spin-$1/2$ chains --- the invariance under a spin flip (a $\mathbbm{Z}_2$ symmetry).
-We show the failure of maximum-entropy statistical descriptions both in generic and in integrable systems and report quantitative results for the simplest model we know to exhibit a $\mathbbm{Z}_2$-semilocal generalised Gibbs ensemble: the dual XY model, which, to the best of our knowledge, has been introduced in Ref.~\cite{Zadnik2021The}.
-We elaborate on the observations of Ref.~\cite{Fagotti2022Global} about the macroscopic everlasting effects of a local perturbation like a spin flip in the nonequilibrium time evolution of systems described by Hamiltonians such as that of the dual XY model.
-While a similar phenomenology had been observed before in the case of symmetry-breaking perturbations of ground states~\cite{Eisler2018Hydrodynamical,eisler2020Front}, and excited states in a jammed sector~\cite{Bidzhiev2021Macroscopic,Zadnik2021Measurement}, the question of whether or not these situations are just different facets of the same phenomenon remains open.
+We report analytical results for the simplest integrable model we know to exhibit a $\mathbbm{Z}_2$-semilocal generalised Gibbs ensemble, the dual XY model, which, to the best of our knowledge, has been introduced in Ref.~\cite{Zadnik2021The}.
+In addition, we numerically demonstrate the emergence of a $G$-semilocal Gibbs ensemble in nonintegrable deformations of the model.